The

 and evil legacy

-that pirates gave the world before we could freely think of establishing
+that pirates had before we could freely think of establishing

 the United States of America.